matthias-straub/Filtering-Multi-DNS-Forwarder/README.md

 ----------------------------

 This DNS forwarder requires lua and lua-socket installed.
-It runs light weight even on small OpenWRT routers.
+It runs lightweight even on small OpenWRT routers.

 INSTALL
 ---------------------